dearhuman/effect-decorate/README.md

 ### Customizable

 The decorations can be enabled/disabled one by one in the panel settings.
 Use only what you want!
+You can also apply your own styling to the yieldables.

 ## Roadmap